rfuzzo/MorrowindPlusPlus/fundamentals/shaders.md

 * Click **Save** after setting up your shader chain.

+{% hint style="info" %}
-> ℹ️ Note that all of these shaders, minus the ones added by mods and which thus won't work without them enabled, are optional.
+Note that all of these shaders, minus the ones added by mods and which thus won't work without them enabled, are optional.
 In particular, **Special Process** tends to be divisive.
+{% endhint %}